Updated: Nov 1

 Her house smelled exactly as you’d expect.
 Caramel, sugar, vanilla...to be honest I’m not exactly sure what the smells were, but I knew they were good.
 I’d stepped into the home of London Brazil, a food blogging sensation (and personal friend) who’d agreed to have me over while she baked her signature chocolate chip cookies.

-Anyone who knows London and her husband Cohl, know that when you visit their home, they’ve always got something delicious to snack on and when you walk in the door, you’ll smell London’s hazelnut or marshmallow something awesome candle that’s always burning in the kitchen.
-But food and candles aren’t the only unique Brazil trademark, both of the brilliant humans are not only food and health connoisseurs but dentists too!
-They met in dental school and were married between years two and three and the rest is history.
+Anyone who knows London, knows that when you visit her home, she always has something delicious to snack on and when you walk in the door, you’ll smell her hazelnut or marshmallow something awesome candle that’s always burning in the kitchen.
+But food and candles aren’t the only unique Brazil trademark, not only is this brilliant human a food and health connoisseur, but she's a dentist too!

 London wanted to become a dentist since childhood.
 After she’d gotten her braces, she knew she was meant to make people smile.
 But around that same time, another unlikely passion was developing; cooking.
 Well, cooking, baking — food really sums it up.
 At the age of ten she wanted nothing more than an Easy Bake Oven, but when it didn’t come fast enough she created her own M&M cookie recipe and went for the real oven…

 “I didn’t have a recipe or supervision (sorry mom).
 But they turned out to be the best baking soda flavored cookies I’d ever make — but the M&Ms were good,” London chuckled.